 Accurate wind speeds are always a problem and for this it is sometimes handy to see what the "actuals" are at local weather stations.

-Click for the Met Office map of their stations in our area, as you see, with just Wittering reporting locally, things are a little sparse.
+Click for the Met Office map of their reporting stations, as you see, with just Wittering reporting locally, things are a little sparse.

 However there are enthusiasts who run weather stations of their own and present the data in their own way.
 Click for one from Peterborough:- Park Farm

-BMFA Buckminster have an anemometer attached to the chimney of
+BMFA Buckminster have their own weather station attached to the